BioinfoMachineLearning/TransFew/README.md

-# Github Repository for TransFew:
+# TransFew:
 #### Improving protein function prediction by learning and integrating representations of protein sequences and function labels

 TransFew leaverages representations of both protein sequences and function labels (Gene Ontology (GO) terms) to predict the function of proteins.
+It improves the accuracy of predicting both common and rare function terms (GO terms).